funkaoshi/s.vs.tpk/_posts/2012-06-11-online-play.md

 Beyond the social side of things, managing the mechanical side of the game was also painless.
 D&D Next is similar in style to older editions of D&D in that combat can be run without tracking precisely where everyone is.
 Not having to move minis around a board got rid of one possible impediment to the online experience.
 In our game we also rolled our own dice and announced the results.
 Assuming you aren't playing with dirty liars, this works well.[^1]

 The best example of what you can do with video chat and D&D nerds is [ConstantCon][4].
 Someone posts that they are going to host a game online, and other people can sign up to play.
 By the looks of it you should always be able to find a game of D&D whenever you want to play.
-Kiel runs a game of [D&D Encounters][5] using Google+ once a week as well.
+Rebecca runs a game of [D&D Encounters][5] using Google+ once a week as well.
 He's an excellent DM, so I would definitely try and scam your way into one of his games.

 Ultimately what made the night fun was that the actual adventure was a lot of fun.[^2] By the end of the night the adventuring party consisted of: Pickles the horse, two dwarves, an elf, a halfing, a robot cleric of Pelor, and a (demon?) baby called Hope.
 That's what i'm talking about!